inductiva/inductiva/docs-sources/splishsplash/visualization/section2.md

     print(f"Combined GIF saved as {args.output}")
 ```

-> 💡 **Note**: Make sure to install the required dependencies by running:
+> **Note**: Before running the script, make sure to install the required dependencies:
 >
 > ```bash
 > pip install pillow
 > ```

 ## Example Usage

-You can run the script with the following command:
+To create a single animation from multiple simulation results, run the script with the following command:

 ```bash
 python combine_gifs.py combined.gif 3 3 gifs/output_0.gif gifs/output_1.gif gifs/output_2.gif gifs/output_3.gif gifs/output_4.gif gifs/output_5.gif gifs/output_6.gif gifs/output_7.gif gifs/output_8.gif --seconds 7
 ```

 ### What this command does:
 * `combined.gif`: Name of the output file.
 * `3`: Number of columns in the GIF grid.
 * `3`: Number of rows in the GIF grid.
-* `gifs/output_*.gif`: Input GIFs from previous simulations.
+* `gifs/output_*.gif`: Input GIFs generated from the simulations.
-* `--seconds 7`: (Optional) Limit the total duration of the animation to 7 seconds.
+* `--seconds 7`: *(Optional)* Sets the total duration of the combined animation to 7 seconds.

 This will generate a 3×3 animation grid from 9 individual simulation outputs, giving you a unified view of how different configurations perform.

----

 Ready to take your simulation visualizations to the next level?
 Let's go!